-Whether it is the car you drive or the app on your smartphone, technology has an increasingly influence on you.
+Whether it is the car you drive or the app on your smartphone, technology has an increasing influence on you.
 When designed with people in mind, this in influence can improve lives and productivity.
 This book provides a broad introduction on how to attend to the needs, capabilities, and preferences of people.
-We combine methods of design thinking and systems thinking to understand people’s needs and evaluate whether those needs are met.
+We combine design thinking and systems thinking to understand people’s needs and evaluate whether those needs are met.

 This book describes the capabilities and limits of people—both mental and physical—and how these can guide the design of everything from typography to teams and from data visualization to habits.
 The book includes:

 - Over 70 design principles for displays, controls, human-computer interaction, automation, and workspace layout

 - Integrative discussion of the research and theory underlying these principles, supported by over 1,000 references